Terms and Conditions

 the 'Agents'

-Agents include both International Freight Forwarding (IFF) and Customs agents.
-OBO engage accredited agents who specialise in both: 1) the local port operations; and 2) the local import + export processes required for foreign used motorbikes for touring purpose.
+Agents include both International Freight Forwarding (IFF) and Customs Brokerage Agents.
+OBO engage accredited Agents who specialise in both: 1) the local port operations; and 2) the local import + export processes required for foreign used motorbikes for touring purpose.
+Critical to the Service is the organisation of Agents at both Origin and Destination.
+Critical Tasks must be completed before and during Origin export processes in order to ensure smooth Destination import processes.

 the 'Motorbike' for touring purpose

 The Service is specifically tailored for privately owned used Motorbikes shipping for the Owner's touring purpose.
 The Service provides for both Australian registered and non-Australian registered Motorbikes for touring purpose.
 Very specific processes are required for this specific type of shipment.
-The term Motorbike is defined as this type of Motorbike.
+For the purpose of these Terms and Conditions, the term Motorbike is defined as this specific type of Motorbike.

 Motorbikes NOT for touring purpose